Sage Privacy Policy

 We may collect, use, store and transfer different kinds of Personal Information about you, which we have grouped together as follows:

-• Identifiers such as first name, maiden name, last name, alias, username or similar unique personal identifier, student ID, employee ID, account name, online identifier, billing address, delivery address, email address, telephone numbers, social security number, driver’s license, visa, physical characteristics or description, and criminal background status.
+• Identifiers such as first name, maiden name, last name, alias, username or similar unique personal identifier, student ID, account name, online identifier, mailing address, email address, telephone numbers, physical characteristics or description, criminal background status, date of birth, place of birth.

-• Educational Information such as educational records that contain information directly related to a student and which are maintained by an educational institution or agency or party acting for the institution or agency, like courses, enrollment status, transcripts and grades.
+• Educational Information such as educational records that contain information directly related to a student and which are maintained by an educational institution or agency or party acting for the institution or agency.

-• Financial Information such as student loan information, truncated credit or debit card number, and account balance and payment details.
+• Financial Information such as student financial aid information, tax information, bank account number, credit or debit card number, and account balance and payment details.

-• Characteristics of protected classifications under California or federal law, such as race, color, sex/gender, marital status, national origin, disability, military or veteran information, and age.
+• Characteristics of protected classifications under California or federal law, such as race, color, sex/gender, marital status, tribal affiliation, national origin, disability status, military or veteran information, and age.

-• Professional or Employment-Related Information such as your education, training, prior work experience, resume, references, certificate, licensure, or other professional information, military affiliation and status, work authorization information, and post-graduation employment and earnings.
+• Professional or Employment-Related Information such as your education, training, prior work experience, references, certificate, licensure, or other professional information, military affiliation and status, and post-graduation employment and earnings.

-• Audio and Visual Information such as photographs, and audio or video recordings.
+• Audio and Visual Information such as digital photographs and videos.

 • Internet and other electronic network activity information such as internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our Services.